 Peyton Place was followed in 1957 by a hit movie of the same name starring Lana Turner and set in Camden, Maine.
 As many as 500 locals appeared as extras.

 At first Peyton Place didn’t attract many moviegoers, but then Lana Turner’s daughter stabbed Turner’s boyfriend, Johnny Stompanato, and the film took off.
-It was nominated for nine Academy Awards.
+It received nine Academy Award nominations.

-Grace Metalious wrote three more books, none of which were as popular as Peyton Place.
+Grace Metalious wrote three more books, none of which sold as well as Peyton Place.
 For the last five years of her life, she drank a fifth of liquor every day.

 She dumped her Laconia DJ, reunited with George Metalious and parted again.
 Then she had an affair with a married British journalist.
-On a trip to Boston, she collapsed and was taken to Beth Israel Hospital.
+On a trip to Boston, she collapsed and ended up in Beth Israel Hospital.
 Grace Metalious died days later on Feb.
 25, 1964, of cirrhosis of the liver.

 Hours before she died, she changed her will to leave her entire estate to her British lover, who promised to take care of her children.
 Her family successfully contested the will, but it turned out she had $41,174 in the bank and debts of more than $200,000.
 Years of high living, gifts to friends and an embezzling agent left her insolvent.

 In 1964, seven months after Grace Metalious died, ABC aired a prime-time soap opera based on the novel.
 (The producer refused to call it a soap opera, instead calling it a ‘high-class anthology drama.’)
 It launched the careers of Mia Farrow and Ryan O’Neal, among others.
 Peyton Place ran until 1969.